danielsafari143/vet-clinic/README.md

 # 📖 [Vet_clinic] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[Vet_clinic]** database is a comprehensive repository of data about the animals that visit the clinic.
+**Vet_clinic** database is a comprehensive repository of data about the animals that visit the clinic.
 This data includes the animal's name, date of birth, weight, and other relevant information.

 ## 🛠 Built With <a name="built-with"></a>